ksobrenat32/notes/virtual-machine/virtual-machine-notes.md

+# Configuring virsh for non-root user

-For using virsh without root, add your user to group libvirt
+1. Add your user to group libvirt

 	sudo usermod -a -G libvirt user

-For using virsh, you should write to ~/.config/libvirt/libvirt.conf

-	uri_default = "qemu:///system"
+2. Write the configuration to ~/.config/libvirt/libvirt.conf

+	echo 'uri_default = "qemu:///system"' | tee -a ~/.config/libvirt/libvirt.conf

-# Headless vm
+# Virtualization

-For installing virtual machines without graphics appart from libvirt, kvm,qemu and their dependencies,we need virt-install, and qemu-img.
+For installing virtual machines without graphics we need to have some things installed.
+For debian:

+	apt install qemu qemu-kvm qemu-system qemu-utils libvirt-clients libvirt-daemon-system virtinst virt-manager bridge-utils

+And enable libvirt daemon

+	systemctl enable libvirtd

-### Create a disk image for the virtual machine
+## Create a disk image for the virtual machine

     qemu-img create -f qcow2 ./name.qcow2 8G

-Change the size and name

-### Run the virtual machine from serial with virt install.
+## Run the virtual machine from serial with virt install.

 The important thing is using some parameters with the virt install, disable the graphics and enable a serial console.